ca0v/ol3-lab/poc/README.md

 * https://github.com/cjstehno/coffeaelectronica/wiki/Mapping-Large-Data-Sets

 ## Expectation
 We do not want to retrieve too many features too soon.
 A solution should optimize server communication and screen real-estate to present the user with as much detail as possible without overwhelming the UI.
-Although a server-side solution might be optimal and Vector Tiles are ideal, I think with a "count" query I can get similar functionality, if not performance, with a client-side only solution that works with older ArcGIS and OGC systems that can return a "count" of "hits" result.
+Although a server-side solution might be optimal and Vector Tiles are ideal, I think with a "count" query I can get similar functionality, if not performance, with a client-side only solution that works with older ArcGIS and OGC systems that can return a "count" or "hits" result.

 ## Meeting the Expectation
 Here I will outline a "density" strategy that give "mass" and "volume" to "tiles" and individual "features".
 Tile density is really just a way of ensuring we do not consume too few pixels when representing the data associate with a tile.
 Put the features aside for the time being and consider only "count" data, or the number of features with centroid within the bounds of a tile.
 Since we have the "count" of a tile, We can now consider a tiles mass to be the count and the tiles volume to be the area (with thickness 1).
 With that we have a way to compute tile density.